Our priority is the safety of our community. All programs at Lighthouse Labs are available remotely. Learn more.

 What’s your admissions process?

 No formal education is required to being admitted to Lighthouse Labs!
-While having some coding knowledge always helps, your background does not matter as much as a genuine interest in development and a raw determination to succeed in this challenging environment.
+While having some coding knowledge or technical experience always helps, your background does not matter as much as a genuine interest in code, data science, or cybersecurity and a raw determination to succeed in this challenging environment.
+A passion for tech and a little bit of grit can be all that's needed to succeed!

 Tell me more about these prep modules.

-The prep work is there to help you do the groundwork and prepare for success before Day One of on-site Bootcamp.
-Each student is required to complete a 70-hr prep module at least one week before starting Bootcamp.
-The program is really 14 weeks long, as we consider the prep modules to be two weeks of full-time work on top of the 12 weeks of on-site bootcamp.
+The prep work is there to help you do the groundwork and prepare for success before Day One of Bootcamp.
+Each student is required to complete the prep modules at least one week before starting Bootcamp.
+The program is really 14 weeks long, as we consider the prep modules to be two weeks of full-time work on top of the 12 weeks of bootcamp.
 However, you can jump into the Prep Modules as soon as you are confirmed into the program, so we recommend that you use all the extra time to make sure you get through all the prep with plenty of time to spare.

 What are the admissions criteria?